riwang367/frequencease/README.md

 ## [BACKEND CODE] Frequency Adjustment API
 [Frequency Adjustment API GitHub](https://github.com/JF211859/frequenceaseapi)
 Note: Our app is currently iOS-only as the backend is not compatible with Android.
+The original backend server was shut down after our final presentation in December 2023 to avoid charges for API calls, and I forked the project in January 2024.

 ## Note for Testing the App
 * The first file upload for the "Import File" button will have an "Unhandled Promise Rejection" warning, but just ignore it and re-upload the file